Hi, i want this fish any sellers pls contact me my email ID's: email@example.com Dinesh

 Fish Keeping Difficulty

 Shubunkin Goldfish are some of the hardier species of goldfish.
 They are very undemanding of water quality and temperature.
-They can do well in goldfish aquariums, a pond, or even a goldfish bowl when small, as long as the environment is safe and their tank mates are not competitive.
+They can do well in a goldfish aquarium, or even a pond as long as the environment is safe and their tank mates are not competitive.

 Aquarium Hardiness: Very Hardy